bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 If you are comfortable with typical partitioning schemes for Linux - such as making `/boot`, `/home`, etc their own partitions - you are free to do so.
-However, you may first want to skip down to [Creating the directory structure](#directory-structure) before doing so to note some unusual aspects of Bedrock's layout.
-Specifically, note that `/usr` is not heavily used.
+Before doing so, note some unusual aspects of Bedrock's layout:
+- `/usr` is not heavily used.
 Rather, most of the software usually in `/usr` will be accessed from client Linux distributions.
-You may want to consider making `/var/chroot` its own partition and giving it a lot of space, as this is the recommended location for storing the client Linux distributions.
+- You may want to consider making `/var/chroot` its own partition and giving it a lot of space, as this is the recommended location for storing the client Linux distributions.

 Note which devices files correspond to which partitions of the Bedrock Linux filesystem.
 These are normally located in `/dev`, and called `sdXN`, where `X` is a